enkomio/Sojobo/README.md

 ## Download

 A compiled version is available to <a href="https://github.com/sponsors/enkomio">Community sponsored users</a>.
+If you are a sponsored user you can download the binary from: <a href="https://github.com/enkomio-sponsor/compiled_binaries">https://github.com/enkomio-sponsor/compiled_binaries</a>

 ## Documentation
 The image below shows an execution of ADVDeobfuscator on the <a href="https://www.carbonblack.com/blog/tau-threat-discovery-conti-ransomware/">Conti Ransomware</a>.